celery/celery/docs/configuration.rst

         The database name to connect to.
 Defaults to "celery".

     * taskmeta_collection
-        The collection name to store task metadata.
+        The collection name to store task meta data.
         Defaults to "celery_taskmeta".